Prince Bernhard of Lippe-Biesterfeld: Second World War: Working with Dutch resistance, British Intelligence and the US Secret Service

+Bernhard also had a close relationship with the Americans during the war, that continued after the war in his work as chairman of the Bilderberg conference.
+He worked with and continued to be friends with Walter Bedell Smith and Allen Dulles, both working for the US Army during the war and later at the CIA.
+He knew US Presidents Roosevelt and Eisenhower.
+Bernhard also became acquainted with Ambassador Joseph Kennedy due to his role as a liaison between Europe and the US, connection to intelligence, multinationals and European royalty.

 "For Bernhard, the Prince of the Netherlands, the war was a frustrating business.
 Born a German, he had married Queen Wilhelmina's only child, Princess Juliana, and in due time made a conscious and meaningful transition of loyalties to his new homeland.
 Because of this, and in view of the doubts his background initially evoked among some Britons, he longed more than anyone for a chance to get at Holland's aggressors."
 Erik Hazelhoff Roelfzema aka "Soldier of Orange", decorated war hero.

 On 25 June 1940, three days after France fell to the German war machine, Bernhard spoke on the Overseas Service of the BBC.
 He called Hitler a German tyrant and expressed his confidence that Britain would defeat the Third Reich.

 In 1940, Flight Lieutenant Murray Payne gave the prince instruction in flying a Spitfire.
 The prince made 1,000 flight-hours in a Spitfire with the RAF's No. 322 (Dutch) Squadron RAF, wrecking two planes during landings.
 He remained an active pilot throughout his life and flew his last aeroplane 53 years later, with his grandson and heir to the throne, who inherited his passion for flying.

 In 1941, Prince Bernhard was given the honorary rank of wing commander in the Royal Air Force.
 As "Wing Commander Gibbs (RAF)", Prince Bernhard flew over occupied Europe, attacking V-1 launch pads in a B-24 Liberator, bombing Pisa, and engaging submarines over the Atlantic in a B-25 Mitchell, and conducting reconnaissance over enemy-held territory in an L-5 Grasshopper.
 Prince Bernhard was awarded the Dutch Airman's Cross for his "ability and perseverance" (Dutch: "bekwaamheid en volharding").
 In 1941 he also received a promotion to Honorary Air Commodore.

 He also helped organise the Dutch resistance movement and acted as the personal secretary for Queen Wilhelmina.

 Queen Wilhelmina erased the style "honorary" (the exact words were "à la suite") in the decree promoting Bernhard to General.
 In this unconstitutional manner, she gave this Royal Prince a status that was never intended by either Parliament or her Ministers.
 The Minister of Defence did not choose to correct the Monarch, and the Prince took an active and important role in the Dutch armed forces.